Waziup/WaziGate-ISO-gen/README.md

-# pi-gen
+# wazigate-gen

-Tool used to create Raspberry Pi OS images.
+Tool used to create Wazigate images for Raspberry Pi.
+It is based on the [pi-gen](https://github.com/RPi-Distro/pi-gen) repository, the tool used to create Raspberry Pi OS images.
 (Previously known as Raspbian).

 ## Dependencies